merrymake/rust-service-library/README.md

 ## Getting Started

-Add following dependency to your Mist service:
+Add the following dependency to your Merrymake service:

 ```
-mist-tools = { git = "https://github.com/aekvi/mist-tools-rust.git", tag = "v0.1.1" }
+merrymake-service-library = { git = "https://github.com/merrymake/rust-service-library.git", tag = "v0.2.0" }
 ```

-Also, Mist requires an entry point '`app`'.
+Also, Merrymake requires the entry point `app`.
 You can specify your `src/main.rs` file as this entry point by adding the following to your `Cargo.toml`:

 ```
 [[bin]]